Roman Senate: Senate of the Roman Republic

 If a senatus consultum conflicted with a law (lex) that was passed by an assembly, the law overrode the senatus consultum because the senatus consultum had its authority based on precedent and not in law.
 A senatus consultum, however, could serve to interpret a law.

 Through these decrees, the senate directed the magistrates, especially the Roman Consuls (the chief magistrates), in their prosecution of military conflicts.
 The senate also had an enormous degree of power over the civil government in Rome.
 This was especially the case with regard to its management of state finances, as only it could authorize the disbursal of public funds from the treasury.
 As the Roman Republic grew, the senate also supervised the administration of the provinces, which were governed by former consuls and praetors, in that it decided which magistrate should govern which province.

 Since the 3rd century BC the senate also played a pivotal role in cases of emergency.
 It could call for the appointment of a dictator (a right resting with each consul with or without the senate's involvement).
-However, after 202 BC, the office of dictator fell out of use (and was revived only two more times) and was replaced with the senatus consultum ultimum ("ultimate decree of the senate"), a senatorial decree which authorised the consuls to employ any means necessary to solve the crisis.
+However, after 202 BC, the office of dictator fell out of use (and was revived only two more times) and was replaced with the senatus consultum ultimum ("ultimate decree of the senate"), a senatorial decree that authorised the consuls to employ any means necessary to solve the crisis.

-While senate meetings could take place either inside or outside the formal boundary of the city (the pomerium), no meeting could take place more than a mile (1 km) outside it.
+While senate meetings could take place either inside or outside the formal boundary of the city (the pomerium), no meeting could take place more than a mile (in the Roman system of measurement, now approx. 1.48 km) outside it.
 The senate operated while under various religious restrictions.
 For example, before any meeting could begin, a sacrifice to the gods was made, and a search for divine omens (the auspices) was taken.
 The senate was only allowed to assemble in places dedicated to the gods.